 As air pollution worldwide continues to invade the precious air that we breathe, we don’t just simply face the inconvenience of smoggy skies and heavy air.
 In addition, with low cost air quality sensors on the rise that aren’t accurate, this is a serious health risk, and especially problematic for those who already suffer from heart and lung diseases, such as COPD and asthma.

-The urgency to design and manufacture low-cost air quality sensors is widespread, ranging in types from stationary to portable ones.
-However, the accuracy and completeness of their data
+The urgency to design and manufacture low cost air quality sensors is widespread, ranging in types from stationary to portable ones.
+However, the accuracy and completeness of their data is not perfect.

-Low-cost air quality sensors help bring awareness to the real need for air quality monitoring, but unfortunately, lack advanced technology to provide accurate measurements of the current conditions.
+Low cost air quality sensors help bring awareness to the real need for air quality monitoring, but unfortunately, lack advanced technology to provide accurate measurements of the current conditions.

 How BreezoMeter’s Outdoor Air Quality Data Solution Can Help

 BreezoMeter’s technology, when integrated into personal, affordable air quality sensors, provides accurate outdoor air quality analysis and real-time results by using big data analytics, together with advanced algorithms and machine learning.

 Through calibration, advanced QA, ongoing monitoring and air quality data analysis, BreezoMeter uses technology to ensure data accuracy that is necessary to produce valuable and actionable results and feedback in real time.
 Outdoor air quality is dynamic, changing over the course of a day.

 This accurate air quality data analysis is just half of the equation: BreezoMeter takes the data and offers comprehensive advice and health recommendations based on current, real-time pollution levels in the precise area.

 Depending on the level of air pollution, recommendations may include closing the window if you are inside, avoiding physical activities if you are outside, suggesting only moderate exercise outside, or a recommended maximum length of time to remain outdoors.